 But do Diane and Nick get a happy ever after?
 Or will the circumstances of their meeting prove to be too hard to deal with?
-You’ll have to watch the show to find out!
+You’ll have to watch Come From Away to find out!

 The Kevins (played by Jonathan Andrew Hume and David Shannon)

 The two Kevins (Kevin T and Kevin J) were a gay couple on their way home to Texas when their plane was diverted to Gander.
 They befriended many of the other show’s characters during their time there, including Diane and Nick.